Hi everyone! We are Turkey’s award-winning travel bloggers and we have some great tips for your Antalya trip.

 If you’re interested, you can join trekking groups based wherever you’re staying in Antalya, and you can choose from a variety of different paths.

-14. PATARA ANCIENT THEATER
+14. PATARA ANCIENT CITY

 Amongst the things to do in Antalya, you’ll never run out of beautiful, historic ruins to wander.
 The ancient city of Patara is located about 40 km from Kas, and served as the capital city of the Lycian Union.
 During that time, important union meetings were held in the parliament, the remains of which you can see.
 Patara, which was one of six cities that had voting rights in the Lycian Union, was an important center during several periods of history.